Discover Bachelor & Master projects

 Developing an AI-Driven Classroom Simulator: Integrating Automatic Speech Recognition, Language Models, and Text to Speech models for Educational Practice

 Recent advances in automatic speech recognition, large language models (LLMs), and text-to-speech synthesis have opened new possibilities for creating interactive and realistic educational simulations.
 This master's thesis explores the development of a simulated classroom environment populated by artificial student agents.
 These agents are capable of voice-based interaction using state-of-the-art automatic speech recognition (ASR), generative LLMs for dialogue, and expressive text-to-speech (TTS) systems.
 The primary goal is to identify and integrate the most effective combination of models to simulate realistic classroom conversations, questions, and misunderstandings.
-Building on recent research in AI-based tutors and synthetic student modelling the thesis includes a benchmarking study of various ASR, LLM, and TTS systems in educational contexts, an implementation of a small-scale simulation prototype, and an evaluation of the system's realism and educational value.
+Building on recent research in AI-based tutors and synthetic student modeling the thesis includes a benchmarking study of various ASR, LLM, and TTS systems in educational contexts, an implementation of a small-scale simulation prototype, and an evaluation of the system's realism and educational value.
 The work has implications for teacher training, educational software testing, and research on human-AI interaction in learning environments.

 Literature: https://www.sciencedirect.com/science/article/pii/S1096751624000526